NullBlood04/Log-File-Analyser/README.md

 ## ▶️ How to Run

 Start the Flask server to launch the chatbot interface.
-It automaticaly creates databases using `createDatabase.py` and populates it using `process_logs.py`
+It automaticaly creates databases using the files in initialSetup

 ```bash